Services and Resources

 The Portland in the Streets team at the Portland Bureau of Transportation (PBOT) issues Sidewalk Café permits to allow businesses to place tables and seating on the public sidewalk.
 Businesses must sell food and beverages to apply for a Sidewalk Café permit.

 Street paintings are large, decorative paintings installed directly on the street to beautify neighborhoods and build community.

 The Portland Bureau of Transportation (PBOT) has launched the Safe Streets Initiative in response to the Covid-19 public health crisis.
 Part of this initiative is a Business Toolkit, and this FREE, temporary, 5-minute pickup/drop-off permit to use a designated parking space near your business.

 Residents and businesses in specific zones may apply to the Portland Bureau of Transportation (PBOT) for permits to park longer than visitor time limits.
-Only people who live or work in zones A, F, G, H, I, L, N R, U may use the online service, other zones use paper.
+Only people who live or work in zone A, B, F, G, H, I, J, K, L, M, N R, S, U may use the online service.
 Fees apply.

 Organizations such as food pantries, schools, or health clinics providing direct services related to Covid-19 may apply to the Portland Bureau of Transportation (PBOT) for help with traffic control if you expect a temporary spike in vehicle traffic or other traffic disruptions.

 A limited number of bike lockers are available for rent downtown by the Portland Bureau of Transportation (PBOT).
 Follow the instructions to learn about locations, get added to our waitlist, or renew your rental.
 Rentals are for 3- or 6- month periods and require a refundable key deposit.

 The NW Bike Parking Fund, funded by the Zone M Parking Surcharge, is a cost sharing program to help encourage long-term bike parking facilities in residential, commercial and mixed-use properties.